ItzLoonie/spicy-mycena-64-patches/README.md

 ## Disable Game Over
 This patch disables Game Overs. (shocker, I know)

+> [!WARNING]
+> This patch will be deprecated for Spicy Mycena 64 v0.3.0, as lives will be disabled entirely.

 ## Easy Airborne Coins
 This patch makes collecting coins and star secrets easier when flying with the Wing Cap or when being fired from a Cannon.